one-bowl funfetti cupcakes with cream cheese frosting

 As always, let’s cover some pro tips for making these cupcakes extra-celebration-worthy:

-- Be sure to use jimmy sprinkles in this recipe — those are the long, rod-like sprinkles that are waxy in texture.
+- Be sure to use jimmie sprinkles in this recipe — those are the long, rod-like sprinkles that are waxy in texture.
 Nonpareils or decorating sugars will bleed in the batter, leaving you with a gross-colored cupcake rather than a pretty one with flecks of rainbow hues.

 - Not a huge fan of cream cheese frosting?
 Try chocolate frosting instead!